Vivekkumar-IN/TheApi/README.md

-## The reademe has upadte herself daily on the based  of the api status
+## The reademe has upadte herself daily on the based  on the api status

 > [!NOTE]
 > This is for my personal use if you want yo use so you can